 Early in the process of exploring an idea for a new venture or business expansion, it is smart to conduct a feasibility study.
-This helps you to determine if the venture is worth pursuing, before committing time, money, and effort.
+This helps you to determine if the venture is worth pursuing, before committing time and money.

 Evaluate Your Business Concept

-Conducting a feasibility study is important for making the go/no-go decision about moving forward.
-The key question you’ll be answering is: “Does this make business sense?”
+Conducting a feasibility study is very helpful for making the go/no-go decision about moving forward.
+In essence, the key question you’re trying to answer is: “Does this make business sense?”

-If the results are positive, you can then proceed with more comprehensive business planning.
+If the results are positive, you have more confidence to proceed with detailed business planning.

 However, if the results show that the venture or project is not viable, then it’s back to the drawing board.
-You may even have to consider abandoning it altogether.
+You may even have to consider abandoning the idea altogether.

 A negative outcome of the feasibility study is often difficult to accept.
 However, it is better to find out sooner rather than later that the business concept is not viable before time and money are invested in a venture with little upside potential.

 Don’t Ignore the Need For a Feasibility Assessment